ballerina-platform/module-ballerinax-twilio/twilio/Module.md

     twilio:VoiceCallResponse response = check twilioClient->makeVoiceCall(fromMobile, toMobile, voiceInput);
 ```
 * Get a message
-This section shows you how to get a message details  from your account. you need to provide message sid to retrieve the details from the message list of your account.
-If the request is successful, it will send the MessageResourceResponse record else an error message with the details.
+This section shows you how to get details of a message from your account.
+You need to provide the message SID (<EXPANSION_OF_SID>) to retrieve the details from the message list of your account.
+If the request is successful, you will receive the MessageResourceResponse record.
+If not, you will receive an error message with details
-Sample is available at: samples/client samples/getMessage.bal
 ```ballerina
     twilio:MessageResourceResponse response = check twilioClient->getMessage(<Add Mesaage SID>);
 ```